HabitatConnect/.github/profile/README.md

 Habitat Connect has been developed for our Software Engineering (CSE4006) class at Hanyang University.

 ## 💡Abstract
-Welcome to Habitat Connect, the web application designed to enhance the sense of community in Hanyang Habitat, our vibrant apartment complex.
-Our platform is more than just a digital space; it's a bridge connecting residents from diverse cultural backgrounds and making everyday life in our community easier and more enjoyable.

-Habitat Connect is not just another web application; it's a testament to the power of technology in fostering a stronger sense of belonging.
-This platform was born out of the desire to create an inclusive and convenient hub for residents of Hanyang Habitat.
-We understand that a thriving community is built on communication, collaboration, and convenience, which is precisely what Habitat Connect brings to the table.
+Abstract—Habitat Connect is a web application designed for residents of Hanyang Habitat, our apartment complex, to stay connected, regardless of their cultural backgrounds.
+Our platform offers features like an announcement board, birthday calendar, washer checker, and maintenance request page.
+Residents can easily receive important updates, plan events, check laundry availability, and report maintenance concerns – all within a user-friendly interface.
+With Habitat Connect, we hope to foster a stronger sense of community and make everyday tasks more convenient for everyone in Hanyang Habitat.

 <p align="center">
   <img src="https://github.com/HabitatConnect/.github/assets/124285890/6c8ca6ff-66e4-430c-972e-8961643a1769" alt="Hanyang Habitat welcome letters" width="30%" height="30%">